zqx775858/rl-swarm/README.md

 - **Signed up with `email address`, generated `swarm.pem`, BUT lost `swarm.pem`**: run from scratch again with a new email address (you can use the `gmail +` notation for this).
 - **Signed up with `email address`, generated `swarm.pem`, kept `swarm.pem`** -> you can re-run a single node using this pair if you've still got them both but not multiple.
-- **You want to run multiple nodes at once**: run them all from scratch with different email addresses and generate new `swarm.pem`s for them all (i.e. do not share email address or `swarm.pem` between different running instances).
+- **You want to run multiple nodes at once**: run them all from scratch with the same email address and generate new `swarm.pem`s for them all.

 ## Troubleshooting